greim/await.js/README.md

     baz     buz
             qux

-In other words, `n1` takes any values it finds that match ones in `n2`.
+In other words, n1 takes the intersection of itself with n2.
 That's easy enough to understand.
 But you can also further specify how `n2` gets mapped intp `n1` by giving a mapping object:

     n1.take(n2, {'buz':'baz'})